MoneyMade-Hub/ruby-moneymade-connect-api-sdk/README.md

 Method returns array with [provider objects](#provider-object).

-#### Provider retrieving by slug
+#### Provider retrieving by id

-Use following method to fetch provider by slug.
+Use following method to fetch provider by id.

 ```typescript
  $sdk.providers.get_one('coinbase')